LangChain Tools: Build Custom Tools and Connect LLMs to External Services

 Binding Tools to Models and Executing Tool Calls

 Creating a tool is only half the story.
 You need to bind it to a chat model so the LLM knows the tool exists, and then execute the tool call when the LLM requests it.
-This two-step dance is where most beginners get tripped up.
+This is where most beginners get tripped up.

 Running this gives: